AspectOfJerry/monty-hall/README.md

 <br>

 Line 28: Generate the host's choice.
-Here, we cannot use a random number because the door cannot be equal to the treasure door nor the user's choice.
-Therefore, we create an array containing the doors' number.
+Here, we cannot use a random number because the door cannot be equal to the treasure door or the user's choice.
+Therefore, we create an array containing the doors' numbers.
 Then, we return the element that is not equal to the treasure door and not equal to the user door.

 ```js
 let hostDoor = [1, 2, 3].find((door) => {